634R-64M35/HAN-D_Returns/README.md

 # HAN-D Returns

+### THIS MOD IS STILL A WORK IN PROGRESS, HALF THE THINGS HERE AREN'T IMPLEMENTED YET

 HAN-D is a slow but tough janitor bot, always ready for any type of work with a wide array of Custodian Drones by his side, hop into any battle alone or with fellow workers!.

 - Adds HAN-D as a tanky robot, coming back from Risk of Returns to help his fellow survivors escape the planet!